S H O N A R E P P E

 Next Steps

-The next phase would be to develop a full theatre production based on what is esentially a concept album about wasps, incorporating narrative and live audience interaction.
+The next phase would be to develop a full theatre production based on what is essentially a concept album about wasps, incorporating narrative and live audience interaction.
 Expansion of the project's branding and visual identity is also underway, including themed merchandise (we have badges!).
 Additionally, partnerships with environmental organisations, entomologists, and educational institutions will be explored to strengthen the project’s impact and reach.

 Conclusion

 What began as a shift in focus from bees to wasps has evolved into a bold and imaginative campaign.
-The Point of Wasps demonstrates how creative practice can intersect with ecological advocacy, education, and pop culture to tackle fear and misinformation as wellas entertain.
+The Point of Wasps demonstrates how creative practice can intersect with ecological advocacy, education, and pop culture to tackle fear and misinformation as well as entertain.
 Wasps - often feared or dismissed - are vital, ancient, and complex creatures and this project aims to give them a platform, using music, theatre, and humour to reframe their narrative and promote respect and curiosity.
+Lets hear it for the under dog!
+It’s time to create a buzz

 www.shonareppe.co.uk | #PointOfWasps | @thepointofwasps